 January school return arrangements

 "I must make it clear that we are still in the grip of this pandemic.
-Parents should continue to be on their guard for coronavirus and keep unwell children away from school and early year settings, even if symptoms are very mild.
+Parents should continue to be on their guard for coronavirus and keep unwell children away from school and early year settings even if symptoms seem very mild.

 "The return to school in January needs to be as safe as possible for all of our learners and our staff and I would urge every family to follow the latest Coronavirus rules so that when learners do return to their school in January that it is as safe as possible for all.

 "Finally, I would like to wish everyone a happy and safe Christmas break and look forward to seeing children and young people back in schools and early year settings in January."